 - Separate food vehicle should be used for raw and finished products.

-The FSSAI Food Licensing and Registration System Guidelines also state that the storage of the raw materials, as well as the prepared food items, must be stored properly.
+The FSSAI Food Licensing & Registration System Guidelines also state that the storage of the raw materials, as well as the prepared food items, must be stored properly.
 The following points should be kept in mind while storing the food items.

 - Adequate, well-designed storage rooms/ areas with appropriate storage facilities should be available and should be impervious to moisture, clean, free from pest infestation and well maintained.